microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestorage-list-containers.md

 ## Response

 If successful, this method returns a `200 OK` response code and a collection of [fileStorageContainer](../resources/filestoragecontainer.md) objects in the response body.
-Only a limited subset of properties is returned for each fileStorageContainer.
+Only a limited subset of properties is returned for each **fileStorageContainer**.

 ## Examples

 ### Request

-The following enumerates all containers of a given container type.
+The following example enumerates all containers of a given container type.

 <!-- {